Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Decision-Theoretic Model Predictive Control

 Despite modifications to the parameter vector, we preserve the original form of both the cost and constraint functions.
 We, therefore, feed parameters into these functions such that they represent individual maneuvers.
 Given two distinct maneuver options A and B, the schema for parameter passing is

 We compute the total cost as a weighted sum

-The maneuver weights $\weight_{(\cdot)}$ are assigned by a decision function $F_{\text{DT}}$ based on the current scene. $F_{\text{DT}}$ can represent a model-based or a learning-based approach.
+The weights $\weight_{(\cdot)}$ represent the \textit{maneuver preferences} and are determined by a decision function $F_{\text{DT}}$, which evaluates the current scene. $F_{\text{DT}}$ can represent a model-based or a learning-based approach.
 In this work, we do not delve into the design of the optimal decision function, but use the maneuver probabilities or the existence probabilities of other participants as maneuver weights.